MD Program

 • The Transition to Internship course occurs at the end of each student’s medical school career and builds on these concepts in preparation for residency training.
 Transition to Internship is the final requirement for each graduating fourth-year medical school class, taking place just prior to medical school graduation.
 Its structure includes both large group workshops (involving the entire fourth-year class) and a number of small group “selective” sessions.
 Transition to Internship was designed with goals of providing review and practice of key clinical skills and concepts, as well as introduction of new information regarding communication and collaboration with other health professionals, teaching and evaluation strategies for interns in their educator roles and practice in effective patient handoffs.
 The course also includes time for reflection on professional responsibilities, personal stressors and individual support systems.

-Penn State's accelerated MD Program is unique in that its pathways are designed to optimize the UME-GME continuum and allow students who already know their career path to progress into one of these specialties: family medicine, internal medicine and psychiatry.
-There are also accelerated pathways that are designed to accommodate the timelines for MD/PhD students in dermatology, neurosurgery and otolaryngology.
+Penn State's accelerated MD Program is unique in that its pathways are designed to optimize the UME-GME continuum and allow students who already know their career path to progress into emergency medicine, family medicine, internal medicine, pediatrics (beginning in AY26-27), or psychiatry.

 The benefits of the accelerated options include reduction of medical education costs and earlier career entry.
 The linkage of undergraduate and graduate medical education optimizes opportunities for continuity of patient care, mentoring and advising.